 Industries that thrive on Pinterest: Wedding, Photography, Tattoo, Retail, Food & Drink, Beauty & Fashion

 This is my personal favourite.
-It’s great for all businesses as long as you are willing to spend time engaging with people.
+It’s great for all types of businesses as long as you are willing to spend time engaging with people.

-Industries that thrive on Twitter: Business, Wedding, Retail, Education, Recruitment, Creative, IT
+Industries that thrive on Twitter: Business Services, Wedding, Retail, Education, Recruitment, Creative, IT

 B2B works well here as you can find the people you need to connect with without the cold call.
 Storytelling is taking off on this platform.
 Build a clean, clear and professional company page, share content there then out through your personal profile.

-Industries that thrive on LinkedIn: Business, Creatives, Recruitment, IT
+Industries that thrive on LinkedIn: Business Services, Creatives, Recruitment, IT

 This is great for anyone who has the visual content needed to grow their presence here.
-People have become less forgiving with poor photos, which is now best saved for Instagram stories, which are temporary additions to a profile.
+People have become less forgiving with poor photos, which is now best saved for Instagram stories.

 Industries that thrive on Instagram: Creatives, Wedding, Photography, Retail, Fashion & Beauty, Fitness, Food